Don't know which swing thought to take to the Range? Start Here.

-Say hello to a practice strategy that gets the distance right.
+Meet the game-changing practice strategy that gets the distance right.

-You know, playing golf without trying to fix something is possible.
-But right now, you can't help but feel like you have to figure it out.
-You need to know why, how you did that.
-If you're anything like me, you’ve spent way too much time trying to fix a golf swing that has been useful for a long time, maybe even decades.
+You’ve spent way too much time trying to fix a golf swing that has been useful for a long time, maybe even decades.

 How many times have you “found something” in your swing that works, and then that’s all you can think about?